Improvements in creditor response times under new FCA regime

 With experience and regular analysis of the data exchanges, we ensure that potential issues are spotted and rectified quickly.
 Creditors trust the systems, service and delivery of information that we supply, to the extent that in the past they have asked us to pilot new ways of doing things, and then rolled these out successfully to the wider debt resolution community.

 In the future we are looking to develop a “creditor portal” in the interests of processing transactions accurately at even faster speeds.
-In effect, every time we issue a notification of intended financial management plan it would be performed as a paperless data exchange, giving creditors increased security and access to information 365 days a year, 24 hours a day.
+In effect, every time we issue a notification of intended debt management plan it would be performed as a paperless data exchange, giving creditors increased security and access to information 365 days a year, 24 hours a day.

 Darryl Matthews, Group Head of External Relations, said: